Dates01/05/1862 - 01/11/1862

 Visitors entered the Exhibition Palace through a long path decorated with large sculptures and columns.
 The main exhibition hall featured a 350-metre long art gallery that rivalled the length of the Grande Gallerie of the Louvre in Paris.
 Paintings were arranged according to the nationality of the artist, in accordance with the rules set down by the organisers.

-In the annexes, visitors could view machinery and their mechanisms, including the Baggage Analytical Machine, a prototype of the first computer that was on public display for the first time.
+In the annexes, visitors could view machinery and their mechanisms, including the Babbage Difference Engine, a mechanical calculating device.
 The Bessemer process of steel production was also showcased at the Expo.
 While only 11 years had passed since the original Great Exhibition, the largest machine on display increased in weight from 9 tonnes in 1851 to 35 tonnes at Expo 1862.

 A total of 39 international participants took part in the Exhibition, with their exhibits on show in different parts of the nave.
 Organisers initially let each country decide on its own architecture and exhibition content, but they later took control back, paying for corrective work when displays were not in keeping with the rest of the Exhibition.